REVENGE977/NewsBot/README.md

 We're open to suggestions and questions!
 Please send your message to [admin@cachemaps.net](mailto:admin@cachemaps.net?subject=CSGONewsBot).

 ### Contributors
-The only contributor of this repository is Zecuel.
+Currently, the only contributor of this repository is Zecuel.
 You can contact him [by email](mailto:admin@cachemaps.net?subject=CSGONewsBot).

 ### Licence
 This repository is licenced under the MIT license.
 Anyone is allowed to modify, share or use this repository, even commercially.